Reading at Offley

 The Accelerated Reader programme has a strong focus on developing the four pillars for progressing in reading: comprehension, quantity of reading, balance of genre range and complexity of texts.
 The children are encouraged to read texts across their full ZPD range to aid the development of their comprehension and also their pleasure in reading.

 We ask that the children read as often as possible (at least 3 x 20 mins per week) and have their reading book in school everyday as they have dedicated Accelerated Reader time to read their books.

 Each term, the children are set a Reading Practice Target by their teacher which is individual to them and generated through the Accelerated Reader Programme.
 They can take steps towards meeting their target by completing Accelerated Reader quizzes and achieving the pass score.
-When logging in, the children can see their progress towards their target and, if they achieve their target by the end of each term, they will be included in the Reading Treat.
+When logging in, the children can see their progress towards their target.
+If they achieve their target, and their average pass score is 85% or above, by the end of each term, they will be included in the Reading Treat.
 For Key Stage 2 pupils only, this has now replaced the previous Reading Treat that was based on gaining stamps and stickers for reading at home.